hotsphink/sfink-tools/mozilla.md

 ### Updating, bookmarking

-When starting on something new, I'll update to 'inbound' (feel free to use 'central' if you don't want to live dangerously.
-Given that you'll have to rebase onto inbound before landing anyway, 'central' is probably a much smarter choice.)
+When starting on something new, I'll update to 'central'.
 Then I'll create a bookmark for the feature/fix I'm working on:

     % hg pull unified
-    % hg update -r inbound
+    % hg update -r central
     % hg book remove.xul

 Notice the clunky name "remove.xul".
 I formerly used '-' to separate words in my bookmark names, but '-' is a revset operator.
 It'll still work for many things (and I think it'd work with everything if you did eg `hg log -r 'bookmark("remove-xul")'`, but that's too much typing).
 Using periods as separators, that's just `hg log -r remove.xul`.